Nihilantropy/committy/RoadMap.md

-# AutoCommit Project RoadMap
+# Committy Project RoadMap

 ## Project Overview
-AutoCommit is a binary application designed to replace the standard `git commit -m ""` command with an AI-powered solution that generates high-quality, professional commit messages automatically.
-The application will analyze git diffs and use a locally-hosted LLM through Ollama and LlamaIndex to ensure privacy and zero cost.
+Committy is a binary application designed to replace the standard `git commit -m ""` command with an AI-powered solution that generates high-quality, professional commit messages automatically.
+The application analyzes git diffs and uses a locally-hosted LLM through Ollama and LlamaIndex to ensure privacy and zero cost.

 ## Project Goals
 - Create a seamless command-line tool that integrates with existing git workflows